So last night I discovered a new hobby:

 Ingredient List

-1lbs boneless skinless chicken breasts (or ground chicken if you don’t have a grinder)
+1lbs boneless skinless chicken breasts (or ground chicken if

 2 handfuls of baby spinach (stems cut off)